 Four hours from Warsaw, six hours from Prague, and six hours from Berlin, the Lower Silesian region of Poland butts up against Germany and the Czech Republic and is literally at the center of Central Europe.
-Medieval market squares, Renaissance castles, and mountain spas dominate the region.
-While most visitors to Poland tend to gravitate toward its two major cities, Warsaw and Krakow, Lower Silesia is a great place to visit for history buffs and outdoor enthusiasts alike.
+Medieval market squares, Renaissance castles, and mountain spas populate the region.
+While most visitors to Poland gravitate toward its two major cities, Warsaw and Krakow, Lower Silesia is a great place to visit for history buffs and outdoor enthusiasts alike.

 The history of Lower Silesia is marked with border changes and identity shifts.
 Subsumed first under the Austrian-Hungarian Empire and then the Prussian one, Lower Silesia was German in ethnicity and demographic until WWII.
 After the war, the German border was pushed further west and Lower Silesia became part of the Polish nation.